AtDeadOfNight/cheats/README.md

 Shows you list of obtainable items, keys, scrying mirrors and compasses with their locations.

 Controls:
-- Press `E` key to make it appear or hide
+- Press `E` key to show or hide
+- Press `K` key to switch between items/keys